saracoku/picoyplaca_predictor/README.md

 * python3 main.py

 ## Testing
-The testing is done using unittest library.
+The testing is done using unittest framework.